-Making s’mores in the oven only requires 3 ingredients and 4 seriously easy steps to make!
+Making s’mores dip only requires 4 ingredients, 4 seriously easy steps, and mere minutes to make!

 And the beauty of this method is that it doesn’t matter what the weather is outside or whether or not you have a good campfire going!

 Needless to say, this is one of those dessert recipes you and the kids will want to make often.

 Can You Make S’mores Dip in the Oven?

 You can absolutely make s’mores dip in the oven!

 The technique is a little bit different but the end result is the same, if not better, than the traditional way to make s’mores.

 I don’t know what it is about s’mores!

 Whether it’s the perfectly toasted marshmallow, the melted chocolate, or the crispy graham crackers.

 But there’s just something so special about them!